History of Emma Raducanu in Timeline

 2021: Wimbledon and US Open achievements

-In 2021, Emma Raducanu, with a wildcard entry at Wimbledon, ranked outside the world's top 300, reached the fourth round at her first major tournament.
-Later in 2021, at the US Open, she became the first qualifier in the Open Era to win a Grand Slam singles title, beating Leylah Fernandez in the final without dropping a set.
+In 2021, Emma Raducanu, ranked outside the world's top 300, reached the fourth round at Wimbledon and she became the first qualifier in the Open Era to win a Grand Slam singles title at the US Open, beating Leylah Fernandez in the final without dropping a set.
+It was her second major tournament, and she holds the Open Era record for the fewest majors played before winning a title.

 2021: US Open Champion

-In 2021, Raducanu won the US Open.
-She reached a career-high singles ranking of world No. 10 by the WTA, and became the first British woman to win a singles major since 1977.
+In 2021, Raducanu won the US Open and reached a career-high singles ranking of world No. 10 by the WTA, becoming the British No. 1.

 In August 2022, Emma Raducanu debuted at the Canadian Open, where she was defeated by 2021 tournament winner Camila Giorgi in the first round.

-On 28 January 2022, a man named Amrit Magar was found guilty of stalking Raducanu at her home, causing her to feel unsafe.
+On 28 January 2022, Amrit Magar was found guilty of stalking Emma Raducanu at her home, causing her to feel unsafe.

-On 14 February 2022, Emma Raducanu climbed to a new career-high singles ranking of 12.
-At the Abierto Zapopan in February 2022, she retired in her first-round match due to an injury.
+On February 14, 2022, Emma Raducanu climbed to a new career-high singles ranking of 12.
+At the Abierto Zapopan, she retired in her first-round match against Daria Saville due to an injury and withdrew from the Monterrey Open due to a left leg injury.

 March 2022: Ambassador for Vodafone and Porsche

-In March 2022, Emma Raducanu became an ambassador for Vodafone and Porsche.
+In March 2022, Emma Raducanu became an ambassador for British telecommunications firm Vodafone and German automobile manufacturer Porsche.

 March 2022: Sports Star of the Year